iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_px4_flight_controller.rst

 ..
 This can section can be removed once we are integrated in

-Before beginning, the PX4 toolchain must be installed.
-We recommend that you follow the `PX4 guides <https://docs.px4.io/main/en/dev_setup/dev_env.html>`_ for this, but replace the step where the repository is cloned using ``git clone https://github.com/PX4/PX4-Autopilot.git --recursive`` with ``git clone https://github.com/iq-motion-control/PX4-Autopilot --recursive``.
+In order to use our PX4 fork, you must install the PX4 toolchain..
+We recommend that you follow `PX4's guides <https://docs.px4.io/main/en/dev_setup/dev_env.html>`_ in order to install the toolchain for your specific device.
+Note that when the PX4 guide gives the instruction to run ``git clone https://github.com/PX4/PX4-Autopilot.git --recursive`` it should be replaced with ``git clone https://github.com/iq-motion-control/PX4-Autopilot --recursive`` in order to clone Vertiq's fork rather than the mainline PX4.

 Once the toolchain is installed go into the directory and add the remote original PX4 remote repository: